-This is where end users are prepped on what to look out for and what to do when they come across materials from bad actors.
+This is where end users are prepped on what to look out for and what to do when they come across materials from threat actors.

 The reactive element

-The reactive element of end user security training is the pillar focused on practice and how end users actually respond to cyber threats by simulating attacks.
+The reactive element of end user security training is the pillar focused on practice and how end users respond to threats by simulating attacks.

 The most common form of attack simulation comes through email security testing, when employees are sent simulated phishing attempts.

 To be effective, these simulated attacks should be:

 Challenging: The simulations are best when they require end users to think before they click.